Menu

 • A debut author of middle-grade and early teen fiction.

-Please submit your initial 3000-6000 words and synopsis by the award deadline.
-Authors longlisted for the award will be contacted by 3 April 2023 and asked to deliver a complete draft of their manuscript by 17 April 2023.
+Please do not put your name your extract.
+Authors longlisted for the award will be contacted by 20 February 2024 and asked to deliver a complete draft of their manuscript by 4 March 2024.

 For more information, please read the Eligibility and Conditions of Entry carefully.